alco-company/mortimer-bellis/WORKLOG.md

 - don't autoexpan menu when switch to dashboard
 - make user form great again
 - allow user på create customers & projects on time_material form
+- do not overwrite comment when adding to invoice

 ### 6/5/2025